collamaf/anaBIB/README.md

 - To analyse BIB:
 ```
-python anaBib.py --runName "MyRun" --fileList File1 File2 --labelList Label1 Label2
+python anaBib.py --runName "MyRun" --fileList File1 File2 --labelList Label1 Label2 --ele
 ```

 The program reads the files (1 or more), and creates several `.png ` files of relevant plots (comparing variables per particle and/or per run).

+The `--ele` flag (default False) requests plots based on the `XX_ele` output file with info regarding parent electron.

 Png files of the plots are produced in the same folder.